ligolang/ligo/gitlab-pages/docs/manpages/ligo.md

 info tools to get information from contracts mutate create mutants of a ligo file repl interactive ligo interpreter changelog print the ligo changelog print print intermediary program representation.
 Warning:
-Intended for development of LIGO and can break at any time version print version information help explain a given subcommand (perhaps recursively)
+Intended for development of LIGO and can break at any time install install ligo packages declared in package.json version print version information help explain a given subcommand (perhaps recursively)